 Research involving the procurement of pre-existing cell lines in which identifiable information is available must be reviewed by the IRB.

-Appropriate review and approval by other WU compliance committees prior to IRB review may be required.
+Appropriate review and approval by other university compliance committees prior to IRB review may be required.
 Section VII provides more information about these potential types of review.

-The IRB may require investigators or other members of the research team to complete educational programs including but not limited to the WU mandatory human subjects research program or programs in Good Tissue Practice.
+The IRB may require investigators or other members of the research team to complete educational programs including but not limited to the Washington University mandatory human subjects research program or programs in Good Tissue Practice.

 ESCRO Scientific and Ethical Review of Proposed Research

-The ESCRO will divide research proposals into four categories that will be used to set limits on the types of research conducted at WU and determine the appropriate level of oversight.
+The ESCRO will divide research proposals into four categories that will be used to set limits on the types of research conducted at the university and determine the appropriate level of oversight.
 These four categories are:

 In addition to the scientific and ethical review, the ESCRO committee will review the research proposal for compliance with other regulations or policies including the human embryonic stem cell Financial and Costing Policies.
 (See Section VIII.)